Hello friends, in this article, we will know completely about what is ribosome, so let’s start without wasting time.

 Occurrence and location of the ribosome?

-Ribosomes are some microscopic granules about 150 to 200 angstroms in diameter and found in all living cells either attached to the outer membrane of the Endoplasmic Reticulum or scattered in the cytoplasm.
-These are described as protein factories of the cell because they synthesise the protein of the cell.
+Ribosomes are some microscopic granules about 150 to 200 angstroms in diameter and found in all living cells, either attached to the outer membrane of the Endoplasmic Reticulum or scattered in the cytoplasm.
+These are described as protein factories of the cell because they synthesize the protein of the cell.

 Who discovered the ribosome?

 Ribosomes were first observed by Palade in 1955 under an electron microscope as dense particles.

 How many types of ribosomes?